 5 ROI Pitfalls to Avoid With Digital Transformation

 So everything always begins with the best of intentions but can spiral if a clear plan is not set in place – quickly.
 Speed matters here because you don’t want to plan so long for something that you miss the boat or even worse, the ROI is simply not calculated.
 If that means Phase I is in spreadsheets, great get started and then invest more.
-Or perhaps you automate, and you leverage the campaigns you have existing before investing elsewhere.
-Bottom line, your time is money, so use it wisely as well.
+Or perhaps you automate and leverage the campaigns you have existing before investing elsewhere.
+The bottom line, your time is money, so use it wisely as well.

 Here are the 5 Pitfalls we suggest you look out for in Digital Transformation: